ckortekaas/markdownworkflow/README.md

 You know.. you can just use the github.com editor GUI and it works just fine really

-lets see how it handles merging via guis..
+lets see how it handles merging via guis..'

+'

+### test during meeting